effektif/user-docs/docs/integration/connectors.rst

 	  "protocolVersion" : 1
 	}

-In our example, you would retrieve the connector descriptor by sending the HTTP request ``GET https://example.org/workflow/connector/``.
+In our example, you would retrieve the connector descriptor by sending the HTTP request ``GET https://example.org/connector/``.

 .. _connector-type-descriptor:

-A record type descriptor describes the format of the data the connector provides, such as the format of a customer record.
+A **record type descriptor** describes the format of the data the connector provides, such as the format of a customer record.
-A record type is a complex structure that includes one or more fields, each of which has a key, a name and a data type.
+The ``typeDescriptors`` property in the JSON response is an array of record type descriptor JSON objects.

 .. list-table:: Record type descriptor properties
    :header-rows: 1